Status/Info report 4/11/21

 You may want to be a canine trainer/game handler who also gets a bow to shoot the ball carrier, Using your own TRAINED dog would be fine too.
 At this time, canines are trained to go after the bangball, and by rule a runner cannot overtly try and move the ball so they can not reach it.

 Practice is on my property in Geyserville by the bridge, I have a 60 yard field behind my house leveled, seeding in a week or so.
-A huge army tent for a locker room is up but I rent it to short term campers.
+A huge army tent for a locker room is up.
 I will block out Sunday afternoons for practice, you can bring your family, it is adjacent to the river.
 If you want leadership and friendship from your team’s management, you will find it here.

 Speaking of Martial Arts, Wing Chun is the League’s preferred style, best known for its close in fighting techniques, and Master Wong on youtube is the best and most fun to learn from.
 We will probably start each practice with Wing Chun “sticky hands” sparring.

-There are several archery positions in WarBall, so not everyone needs to be an archer.
-We use traditional shorter longbows in WB ($75.00 on ebay or amazon) I recommend a 50 lb bow though many females struggle with this at first and may want to go lower in pull back poundage.
+There are 6 archery positions in WarBall, so not everyone needs to be an archer.
+We use traditional shorter longbows in WB ($75.00 on ebay or amazon) I recommend a 50 lb bow though many people struggle with this at first and may want to go lower in pull back poundage.
 Search under Mongolian Horse bow.

 You might want to stop by Tara’s backrooom archery store on Santa Rosa Ave. for advice.
 They have some cheap 20 pounders.
 We have special foam rubber safety tips for your arrows.

-Please look out for and recruit a QuarterBack and LARGE Offensive linemen for me as these types of fighters (we dont have ‘players’ in the NBL) are the hardest to find.
+Please look out for and recruit a QuarterBack (IPMan) and LARGE Offensive linemen for me as these types of fighters (we dont have ‘players’ in the NBL) are the hardest to find.

 I will board a horse for free in exchange for WarBall use, so please keep an eye out for that, too, and for any volunteer coaches, team managers, etc.